-Unless you're a dental trivia champion the term "crown lengthening" probably isn't familiar to you.
-However, a crown lengthening procedure is actually pretty common.
+Unless you're a dental trivia champion, the term "crown lengthening" probably isn't familiar to you.
+Even though it's perhaps a new term to you, a crown lengthening procedure is actually relatively standard.
 Think of it as the dental treatment you need to make the next dental treatment possible.
-It's usually recommended when your dentist determines you don't have enough exposed tooth for a crown or bridge to be placed appropriately.
-Put simply, crown lengthening surgery involves the removal of gum tissue, bone, or both to expose more of a tooth so it can be fixed or restored.
+Your dental professional may tell you that you'll need this procedure because you don't have enough exposed tooth surface for them to place a crown or bridge appropriately.
+If so, you're probably very curious about what crown lengthening is.

-Imagine this: your dentist has examined your teeth and determined you need a crown.
+Imagine this: your dental professional has examined your teeth and determined you need a crown.
 But what if there is not enough tooth for a crown?
-This is when a crown lengthening procedure is recommended to support a dental crown or tooth bridge.
+A periodontist may then suggest a crown lengthening procedure to support a dental crown or tooth bridge.
 There are a few reasons why you may not have enough tooth for a recommended treatment:

 - Your tooth may have broken off at the gumline.

-- The tooth structure isn't strong enough for restoration.
+- Your tooth structure isn't strong enough for restoration.

-- A crown or filling falls off and there is decay underneath.
+- A crown or filling has fallen off, and there is decay underneath.